 - Not all currencies/countries are supported.
 Two I’ve had a need for that aren’t available are Bosnia and Rwanda.

 How do you send money abroad?
 Is TransferWise a service you’d use?
+What have you found to be the best way to send money abroad?
 Learn more on their website here.

 Hope you enjoyed my TransferWise review!

 Disclosure: I am a TransferWise affiliate which means I may make a small commission if you open up an account.
-I only recommend products and services I use and love.
+I only recommend products and services I use and love and Transferwise is the best way to send money abroad, hands down.
 Thanks for supporting Oui In France.

 PIN MY TRANSFERWISE REVIEW POST: